-Lake County Adds Three Custom Fire Engines to Its Fleet
+Lake County adds three custom fire engines to its fleet

 The units will serve the communities of Plantation, Mount Dora and the Four Corners area.
 Lake County will not be conducting push back ceremonies for the new trucks due to the COVID-19 pandemic.

-For more information on Lake County Fire Rescue, visit lakecountyfl.gov/offices/fire_rescue or follow its Facebook page.
+For more information on Lake County Fire Rescue, visit www.lakecountyfl.gov/offices/fire_rescue or follow its Facebook page.